 Making your own salsa from scratch is surprisingly easy, and it tastes much better than what you can get in a jar.
-There are so many different types of salsa – spicy, sweet, red, green, whatever your mouth desires.
+There are so many different types of salsa – spicy, sweet, red, green, or whatever your mouth desires.
 While my favorite is sweet (think mango or peach), I ventured out of my comfort zone and decided to try out a spicy green version, using a new ingredient – tomatillos.
 I love saying that word.

 Tomatillos come in a papery outer shell and are a bit sticky underneath.
-They look like little baby, unripe tomatoes.
+They look like little babies, unripe tomatoes.
 Super cute.
 Take your tomatillos and add spices (jalapeños or habaneros), aromatics (garlic, onion), and some more green (cilantro), and you have a tasty appetizer to share with friends.
-Or you can do like I did and use it to make green enchiladas.
+Or you can do what I did and use it to make green enchiladas.
 Go try this out!

 Roasted Tomatillo Salsa Verde